July 20 to 26, 2026-I'm taking time off.

 Can I bring all dogs at the same time for the trial/evaluation day?

 Generally, I prefer to have 1dog at a time; family dogs are their own pack so it is easier to do the introduction day as individuals.
 Once this day is over, most family dogs can come on the same day.
+Exceptions may be made based on information provided by the owner.

 What if I need to reschedule the trial/evaluation day?

 I understand if you need to reschedule but, please keep in mind, I may have specifically brought in extra help that I might not have otherwise needed.
-Especially, with lost income from the government-controlled-lockdown; every trial day is part of the whole picture for me to continue to survive, while hoping I have a business to bring my valuable team members back to.

 Why is it so noisy when I drop my dog off and pick him up?